 Owning the charm of Perfume River, Hue is a conservative city with exotic cultures.
 Being well-known as Vietnam’s ancient capital, where located Nguyen Dynasty’s citadel.

-The city represents demonstration of the vanished Vietnamese feudal empire.
-Visiting Hue, you can not only learn about the citadel’s history and exhibition, but also get the chance to visit many historical attractions such as tombs, pagodas, monuments, etc. The beautiful landscape and the tranquil atmosphere would bring about relaxing journey while discovering the city.
+The city represents a demonstration of the vanished Vietnamese feudal empire.
+Visiting Hue, you can not only learn about the citadel’s history and exhibition but also get the chance to visit many historical attractions such as tombs, pagodas, monuments, etc. The beautiful landscape and the tranquil atmosphere would bring about a relaxing journey while discovering the city.

 Truong Tien Bridge

 Hue was founded as Vietnam capital by Gia Long – the first King of the Nguyen Dynasty in 1802.
 Constructed in 1804, the Hue Imperial Citadel was Vietnam’s last royal dynasty’s residence for 143 years.
 It held the royal position for nine Nguyen Dynasties until 1945.
 The ancient Citadel was severely damaged during skirmishes with the French in 1947 and destroyed by American forces during the Tet Offensive (a major military campaign of America – Vietnam War in 1968).
 Including more than 160 buildings originally, only 20 buildings survived from severe damages under French rule and Vietnam War.
 Fortunately, in 1993, UNESCO designated the Citadel as one point of the World Heritage List, which enhanced Hue and the Citadel’s position in Vietnam tourism development.

 Nowadays, Hue city does not attract tourists thanks to the ancient citadel, but also due to many historical attractions, tranquil landscape beauty, and local specialties.